denten-books/plain-text/40-screen.md

 medium through a photochemical process.
 Like traditional film photography, raw footage must be developed and processed properly before it can be used for editing, playback, and distribution.
-Video and more modern, digital recorders, by contrast, transform light into fluctuations of the magnetic field, storing the results on magnetic tape or solid state "floating gate" storage.
+Video and more modern, digital recorders, by contrast, transform light into fluctuations of the electromagnetic field, storing the results on tape or solid state storage (recall the floating gate).
 The transducer (tape head) reads and writes directly from and to tape, making magnetic storage significantly more compact and less expensive than film, as it does not require chemical processing for playback [@edgerton_columbia_2009].